 A cemetery as a garden?
 Brockley Cemetery in SE London is an old, quiet and peaceful burial ground which has become a wild garden or even a nature reserve.
 And there is no reason why a sacred site should not be a true Garden of Remembrance.

 I am in Luxmore Gardens in Lewisham, beginning a new project in London.
 Because I need to walk I am going to visit the parks, nature reserves and green spaces in Lewisham.
-This will encourage me to go out and which will give me photography challenges!
+This will encourage me to go out and it will give me photography challenges!

 London launches as the first National Park City with a Festival in July 2019 and I wondered what green spaces Lewisham offers.
 So I decided to make a list – it is always good to start with a list and look the project in the eye!
-It seems to be a very long list and I am starting with something unlikely – Luxmore Gardens in Lewisham!
+It seems to be a very long list and I am starting with something unlikely – Luxmore Gardens in Lewisham.

 I have a large laurel tree in one corner of the garden – it was meant to be a laurel bush, providing bay leaves for cooking, but I forgot to prune it… The 30-years tree was uncovered last year when the garden was restructured and it is the area in the tree’s shade which is giving me problems.
 It is light, not dark, and there is an hour of sunshine in the late afternoon, but that is all.
 I don’t want to leave it completely unplanted so I need to find plants which will flourish in these conditions.